-Path I. Inward gain, resource fungibility, and outward activities: An organizational learning perspective collectives derive meaning from direct observations or interactions with their environments (i.e., learning from experience).
-In the emerging market context, prior research argues that a firm's engagement in inward activities facilitates the learning of foreign advanced technologies, establishes routines for international operations, and cultivates a compatible organizational culture (Guthrie, 2005; Luo and Tung, 2007) that may be used for the firm's outward activities.
+Path I. Inward Gain, Resource Fungibility, and Outward Activities: An Organizational Learning Perspective

+The organizational learning perspective emphasizes the importance of experiential learning (Cyert & March, 1963; Huber, 1991; March, 1991), a process by which organizations as collectives derive meaning from direct observations or interactions with their environments (i.e., learning from experience).
+In the emerging market context, prior research argues that a firm's engagement in inward activities facilitates the learning of foreign advanced technologies, establishes routines for international operations, and cultivates a compatible organizational culture (Guthrie, 2005; Luo & Tung, 2007) that may be used for the firm's outward activities.